 - Silicon drilling – the drilling of PCBs (printed circuit boards) in particular and also in solar cell production

-As listed above, laser drilling is able to drill holes as small as 0.0004” at incredible speeds.
-For example, laser drilling is used within the medical sector to drill roughly 140,000 tablets every hour in some instances!
-Laser drilling can typically produce between 0.3 and 3 holes per second.
-Laser drilling is capable of incredible accuracy, high speeds, good efficiency, and is very adaptable, allowing it to be worked with a range of materials from metals to rubber to diamonds.
-A single laser drilling machine is capable of producing hundreds of differently sized and shaped holes over 3D surfaces.
+As listed above, a laser is able to drill holes as small as 0.0004” at incredible speeds.
+For example, the process is used within the medical sector to drill roughly 140,000 tablets every hour in some instances!
+A laser can typically produce between 0.3 and 3 holes per second.
+A laser is capable of incredible drilling accuracy, high speeds, good efficiency, and is very adaptable, allowing it to be worked with a range of materials from metals to rubber to diamonds.
+A single laser machine is capable of producing hundreds of differently sized and shaped holes over 3D surfaces.

 Will laser drilling damage my material?

-No, this is one of the biggest benefits of laser drilling.
+No, this is one of the biggest benefits.
 It is a non-contact process, and with a precision beam it is only focused on the specific area being worked with.
 It won’t damage or alter the rest of the material, maintaining the high level of quality that you have started with.

 What is single-pulse laser drilling?

-There are several types of laser drilling processes, listed here and below.
+There are several types of laser-based drilling processes, listed here and below.

 What is percussion laser drilling?

-Percussion laser drilling is similar to single-pulse laser drilling, but is when the size of the laser’s focus spot is changed in order to change the size of the finished hole.
-Our Fiber Laser range has a laser drilling peak power of up to 20kW, and can drill holes as small as 25µm in diameter and up to a size of 1000µm, although the majority of holes laser drilled using this method are in the 300µm to 600µm range.
+This is similar to the single-pulse drilling method, but is when the size of the laser’s focus spot is changed in order to change the size of the finished hole.
+Our Fiber Laser range has a drilling peak power of up to 20kW, and can drill holes as small as 25µm in diameter and up to a size of 1000µm, although the majority of holes laser drilled using this method are in the 300µm to 600µm range.
 Percussion drilling involves a series of laser pulses of small energy and duration.

 What is trepan laser drilling?

-Trepan laser drilling is where a laser pierces a material and then, using a motion system, the laser is used to cut out a hole.
+Trepan is a drilling technique where a laser pierces a material and then, using a motion system, the laser is used to cut out a hole.
 This unique method allows for the creation of shaped holes, for a changing cross section, and for the trimming of complex 3D parts and objects.

 What is helical laser drilling?

-Helical laser drilling is the process that is used to create large, deep drill holes.
-The hole isn’t created straight away, and instead several pulses of laser drilling are required to create a circular track in the material being worked with.
+This is the process that is used to create large, deep drill holes.
+The hole isn’t created straight away, and instead several pulses are required to create a circular track in the material being worked with.

 What else is laser drilling used for?

-Other types of laser drilling include the roughening of surfaces rather than creating thru-holes, and this is typically used for coating and gluing purposes.
+Other types of drilling techniques include the roughening of surfaces rather than creating thru-holes, and this is typically used for coating and gluing purposes.